-Estrogen Receptor Negative clinical trials at UC Health
+Estrogen Receptor Negative clinical trials at University of California Health

 Doxorubicin Hydrochloride and Cyclophosphamide Followed by Paclitaxel With or Without Carboplatin in Treating Patients With Triple-Negative Breast Cancer